-By 2010, online dating had ballooned into a $1-billion global industry with 40 million Americans crafting clever profiles, filling out surveys and scrolling through pages of singles in hopes of stumbling on a special somebody [source: Van Grove].
+By 2015, online dating had ballooned into a $2 billion global industry with millions of Americans crafting clever profiles, filling out surveys and scrolling through pages of singles in hopes of stumbling on a special somebody [source: Strauss].
 Dating sites have become a routine facet of modern love, no longer the stigmatized virtual outlet for only the most desperate or undesirable.
 Real-world matchmakers attribute much of their face-to-face businesses' success with the popularity and attendant drawbacks of online dating [source: Hicken].
 Many anecdotes from men and women who have turned to professional matchmakers include online dating horror stories that compelled them to hand over their love lives into more responsible hands than the Internet.

-The Matchmaking Institute, which trains people in the fine art of fixing up, estimates that there are 1,500 such professionals in the United States as of 2006, and that number has likely risen since then [source: The Matchmaking Institute].
-The $250-million industry is dominated by women who may have been formally trained through the Matchmaking Institute, parlayed expansive social networks into a profitable service, or inherited the itch to teach adults how to date from a familial interest in matchmaking.
+The Matchmaking Institute, possibly the only place in the U.S. which trains people in the fine art of fixing up, estimates that there are 3,000 such professionals in the United States as of 2014, and that number has likely risen since then [source: Lucadamo].
+The industry is dominated by women who may have been formally trained through the Matchmaking Institute, parlayed expansive social networks into a profitable service, or inherited the itch to teach adults how to date from a familial interest in matchmaking.

 Name-brand professional matchmakers like Stanger and Spindel also do well for themselves financially.
 Unlike online dating sites that are free to join or charge nominal fees, professional matchmakers don't cater to a frugal crowd.
-Stanger's Millionaire's Club, for instance, costs $40,000 for a yearlong membership, and clients can fork over up to $200,000 for more personalized services and individualized attention Garone].
-For a more representative price point, about a third of matchmaker clients spend between $3,000 and $5,000 per year on the dating services [source: The Matchmaking Institute].
-In New York, the top market for matchmaking, the average professional earns $78,000 per year, which is probably well below the income level of the typical person willing to pay to a little extra for love -- or at least a lot of dates [source: Indeed.com].
+Stanger's Millionaire's Club, for instance, costs $45,000 for a yearlong membership, but clients can fork over more than $100,000 for the "platinum package," which features more personalized services and individualized attention.
+For a more representative price point, matchmaker clients typically spend about $5,000 per year on these dating services [source: Coffey].